 - Probation imposes no restriction on the activities of the individual involved, but indicates that for the time specified by the Standing Disciplinary Board, the student may be suspended or expelled if he/she is found responsible for violating any other College regulation/policy.

 - A letter of reprimand is a letter indicating the College's displeasure of the behavior demonstrated by the student concerned.
-This letter of reprimand is kept in the Student Development Office confidential file until the end of a specified period of time unless otherwise directed.
+This letter of reprimand is kept in the Student Affairs Office confidential file until the end of a specified period of time unless otherwise directed.

 - A letter of admonishment is also a letter indicating the College's displeasure of the student's conduct and a hope that the student will behave more responsibly in the future.
 However, no record of this letter is kept on file anywhere except in the records of the Standing Disciplinary Board.

 - Recommend restitution of property when appropriate.

 - The Board may also revoke a residence hall license and assign education programs as they deem necessary.

 Students are permitted to have one advisor, of their choosing, at any hearing.
 The advisor is not permitted to participate in any portion of the hearing process other than to advise the student.
 The advisor may quietly talk with the student or write notes during the hearing.
 Students are expected to represent themselves.